banketasii/My-RESTful_Route_Table/README.md

     * edit
     * update
     * destroy
+  * Code to sanitize the input for malicious scripts

 - Not Completed
-  * app.js => add code to sanitize html